Establishing and operating transparent

 Basic Philosophy

-We view the enhancement and strengthening of corporate governance with the aim of ensuring sound and efficient corporate management to be crucial in achieving sustainable growth.
+We view the enhancement and enhancing of corporate governance with the aim of ensuring sound and efficient corporate management to be crucial in achieving sustainable growth.
 Based on this, we are building and maintaining fair and transparent management systems and organizational systems that can respond effectively to a changing business environment.

 Additionally, Toyoda Gosei pursues consummate corporate governance by voluntarily implementing a range of policies in accord with the letter and spirit of the ideals and principles in Japan’s Corporate Governance Code, formulated by the Financial Services Agency and the Tokyo Stock Exchange.